Forex - Forex Trading - Currency Trading

 What is the key factor to trading success?

 The search for the "Holy Grail" of trading has been a common theme throughout the history of markets.
 There are a variety of different techniques.
 Those whom are inclined towards number crunching and pattern recognition may prefer technical analysis, whereas those more focused on the big picture, logical macro perspective prefer fundamental analysis.
-Then there are specific methodologies like swing trading, trend following or even more esoteric ideas like the Elliot Wave theory.
-Which one is best?
-There are examples of very successful traders using each methodology.

 Since most new traders lose money - perhaps the more appropriate question to ask is, "What is the key factor to trading failure?"